wilsonliaows/docs/product-updates.md

   **What's new:** In Active Directory, some object classes may have statically linked auxiliary classes with their own attributes.
 With this enhancement, Workato supports all auxiliary class attributes and object class attributes.

+- **Salesforce: Support for OAuth scope selection**

+  **What's new:** When creating a Salesforce connection, you can now select the OAuth scopes to request for.
+This enables you to limit your connection's permissions to only relevant permissions for your integrations.

 ## Sept 25 - Oct 05 2018